francisco-simoes/francisco-simoes.github.io_old/index.md

 ![](/assets/imgs/formalishPhoto.jpg){: style="float: left; width:430px; margin-right: 1em;"}

+[NOTE: This website is currently not up do date]

 I am a mathematical physicist by training (MSc) and currently a PhD student at the department of information and computing sciences of Utrecht University.

 Currently looking at: